Fun Food StuffHome & Garden

 In addition to Mastercook (#1 – mentioned above), I’ve also used MealMaster before.
 It was a freebie on a computer I bought years ago.

-Their online presence is a little rough around the edges and I’m looking for recipe software that’s forward thinking; not yesterday’s model.
-While MealMaster has a free trial, I have to say that I wasn’t even intrigued enough to download their latest version to try it.
+While MealMaster had a free trial (at the time, I can no longer find it these days), I have to say that I wasn’t even intrigued enough to download their latest version to try it.
 There simply weren’t enough “wow” factors for me.

 #3 – Cook’n